Two simple Fall patchwork projects, a table runner and a pillowcase, perfect for using 5″ x 5″ charm squares. (This content was updated in 2019.)

 I’ve been in need of a fall table-runner for my kitchen table for a while now.
 A few weeks ago I found some perfect gold placemats at Target and it motivated me to finally make something that would look good with them.

-I decided to go with the ever-popular, always classic quarter-square triangle/hour-glass block.
+I decided to go with the ever-popular, always classic quarter-square triangle/hourglass block.
 I used the same pattern and method in this Hour Glass block tutorial.
 It’s so great for making an effortless, scrappy quilt.
+This can be custom made to any size you want.
+I started with 34 different 5″ x 5″ squares.
+This created 34 blocks.
+I laid out my table runner in 3 rows of 11 blocks to fit my kitchen table.
+(I discarded the remaining block.)

 And because I got carried away cutting fabric, (I probably cut enough to make 5 table runners) I used some of the squares to make a fall-flavored half-square triangle pillow.
 I laid it out in the traditional Broken Dishes pattern and it makes me happy to look at.